wanchanglin/isolab/README.md

 ## To-Do ##

 - Dependencies will be handled by CONDA.
 This includes all R packages used.

-- White spaces in 'groups' input: Current no any white spaces are allowed.
+- White spaces in 'groups' input: Group factor delimiter is comma.
+No any extra white spaces are allowed otherwise an error will be encountered.
   Note that 'isolab.sh' has no problem with white spaces.
 Probably it is 'Cheetah' or Galaxy's text input problem.(31-05-2018, Thu)